changehero Blog

 A crucial difference between the stock market and crypto markets is that the latter works without closing around the clock.
 This does not seem to have any influence on the way these markets work, and other than that, the crypto trading experience is generally the same.

-It is true that cryptocurrencies have some indicators unique to this type of asset and therefore, trading it.
+It is true that cryptocurrencies have some indicators unique to this type of asset and therefore, trading crypto.
 It mostly concerns the on-chain metrics, such as network activity or the number of addresses.
 When it comes to crypto chart patterns, though, there is no evidence that they are any different from the original stock patterns.
-And luckily, there are a lot of accessible materials to teach you about those — this guide included.
+And luckily, there are a lot of accessible materials and crypto graphics to teach you about those — this guide included.

-Generally speaking, crypto chart patterns are divided into several categories depending on what they are useful for.
+Generally speaking, chart patterns applicable to cryptocurrency markets are divided into several categories depending on what they are useful for.
 Some patterns are helpful to indicate a trend continuation, while others can signal that a trend is about to change.
 They are categorized as continuation and trend reversal patterns, respectively.

 There is a category of traders who capitalize on the changes in price — swing traders.
 They are typically on the lookout for reversal patterns.
 However, continuation patterns are equally informative to them: if they notice one, they wait it out or correct the course of action.

-How to spot the patterns on a chart is another question.
-Ideally, you should be able to identify the signals as they form, so how do you acquire this skill?
-Practice is key but you should also know what exactly to look for.
+How to read crypto trade signals is another question.
+Ideally, you should be able to identify the signals as they form, but how do you acquire the cryptocurrency chart analysis skill?
+Practice is key but before that, you should also know what exactly to look for.
 Let us list and describe the most common crypto chart patterns with their meaning.

-There are multiple crypto chart patterns that point to a potential reversal of a trend: after their formation, the price movement usually changes its direction.
-By noticing these patterns, you can anticipate when the price of a crypto asset will shoot up or dump.
+There are multiple cryptocurrency chart patterns that point to a potential reversal of a trend: after their formation, the price movement usually changes its direction.
+By noticing these patterns on a crypto graph, you can anticipate when the price of an asset will shoot up or dump.

 Cup and Handle